Aristaeus890/Crux/README.md

 Compiling Crux yourself
   - Crux is compiled with Beebasm. (https://github.com/stardot/beebasm)
-  - Navigate to the folder with all the files and invoke Beebasm with 'beebasm.exe -i init.asm -do crux.ssd -boot Cleo'
+  - Navigate to the folder with all the files and invoke Beebasm with 'beebasm.exe -i init.asm -do crux.ssd -boot game', or just run the make file in the directory
   - This will create a .ssd file that can be loaded into an emulator